-During 2022, two Meetings of Participants were held.
-These meetings included amongst others the adoption of the 2021 annual report, the intended long-term partnership with Aegon Asset Management, developments in the field of ESG and the outlook for 2023.
+During 2023, two Meetings of Participants were held.
+These meetings included amongst others the adoption of the 2022 annual report, the transfer of ASR Mortgage Fund activities from a.s.r. vermogensbeheer to Aegon Asset Management and the outlook for 2024.